 FACT: Brain can only take in 120 bits of information at any one time.
 The sound of someone’s voice takes up 60 bits of information.

 TAKEAWAY: If you have a dirty or unkempt living arrangement.
 Your daily “attention allotment” will be taken up by the things that need to be done around you and you won’t have anytime to focus on moving forward in life.

-Day 25 Action Task: For today’s action task clean or tidy up area that you have been ignoring.
+Day 25 Movement Task: For today’s action task clean or tidy up area that you have been ignoring.
 If your forced to decide about keeping or tossing an item, only keep what sparks joy in you.

 #1) Ted Talk: Emotional Intelligence: Using the Laws of Attraction:

 Check out this Ted Ed about the neuro-mechanics of staying calm under pressure.
 If you have ever wondered the keys to keeping your calm then this video is for you.

 #2) Ted Talk: All it Takes is 10 Mindful Minutes

 Check out this great Ted Talk about the power of intertwining mindfulness into your daily life.
 This entertaining talk is the first step towards looking at the world in a different way.

 #3) What Percentage of Your Mind Do You Use??